lukec11/steve/README.md

 `CENSORED_WORDS` contains a regex string of things that you might want censored from appearing in slack - for example, this could help if someone set their nickname to something unsavory.

+`SERVER_ADMIN` contains a slack UID of someone who will be able to delete anyone's message - not just their own.

  ### Defaults

  The app defaults to running on port `8080`, on the IP `0.0.0.0`.